GCheung55/Neuro/README.md

 * [Neuro-Company](http://github.com/gcheung55/neuro-company) - Extends Neuro with an Observer API

 ## Neuro Model
-The __Model__ is a MooTools Class object that provides a basic API to interact with data.
+The __Model__ is a Object-like MooTools Class object that provides a basic API to interact with data.
 You can use Model by itself or extend other Class objects with it.
+It implements `each`, `filter`, and other convenient methods from `Object`.

-__Implements:__
+#### Implements:
 * [Mixin: Connector](#mixin-connector)
 * [Mixin: CustomAccessor](#mixin-customaccessor)
 * [Mixin: Events](#mixin-events)